hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 `PromptStore` reads `current.json`, validates the requested prompt name against `promptspec.yaml`, then loads rendered YAML from `versions/<version>/`.

-That makes the runtime path deliberately boring.
-There is no Jinja rendering at runtime, no accidental use of draft prompts, and no hidden prompt selection logic inside the application.
+The runtime path is deliberately boring as a result: no Jinja rendering at runtime, no accidental use of draft prompts, and no hidden prompt selection logic inside the application.